xMazzmax/coiffeur-seren/README.md

 I take a pragmatic (practical) approach, when it comes to design.
 In my opinion, the main goal of design should – and I rarely use the words should and must – be to reach a predefined specific goal.
 When it comes to software and products or services in general, that means enhancing the user experience in a way that facilitates the necessary process for the user to reach his goals.

 > [!IMPORTANT]
-> With the video [Only Noobs Build Beautiful Websites](https://youtu.be/NJGLR5gl6m4?si=_cijl9LWfkYNxIos) you'll gain all the essential knowledge you need to master the core principles of functional design.
+> With the video [Only Noobs Build Beautiful Websites](https://youtu.be/NJGLR5gl6m4?si=_cijl9LWfkYNxIos) you'll learn all the essential principles needed to master functional design.

 ### Layout